kaydys/smbBFscript/README.md

 # smbBFscript
-Easy bash script to find smb shares with anon or null auth allowed.
+Easy bash script to brute force smb shares with anon or null auth allowed.

 ### Disclaimer
 ⚖️ Activities must be for educational, professional, or lawful security improvement purposes.